jackmead515/blog/server/blogs/markdown/what-is-data-encoding.md

 ### Remote UI

-This UI doesn't need very fast retrieval, but may need to download a lot of data to graph it or generate a remote.
+This UI doesn't need very fast retrieval, but may need to download a lot of data to graph it or generate a report.
 In any case, `YAML` or `JSON` is just fine for this type of application As it's extremely compatabile with Javascript in the web browser. `Protobuf` and `Avro` could still be used though as there are libraries for it.

 ## Conclusion